robertblackwell/pico-microros/readme.md

  ```
 These commands will have added a sub directory `./src/uros` which contains the microros agent repo.

-All the pieces are in place to mow run the micro ros agent with the command
+All the pieces are in place to now run the micro ros agent with the command

  ```bash
  ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0 baudrate=115200